Federal Judge Could Send Roger Stone To Jail For Instagram Post Targeting Her

 Roger Stone posted an image targeting Amy Berman Jackson, the federal judge overseeing his case in D.C. court, and she is not having it.
 On Tuesday, she ordered Stone to appear in court to explain the image, which appears to show Jackson with crosshairs next to a close-up of her face.

-According to NBC News, Jackson, who slapped a gag order on Stone last week, said that the former Trump confidant and campaign manager needs to explain “why the media contact order entered in this case and/or his conditions of release should not be modified or revoked in light of the posts on his Instagram account.”
+According to NBC News, Jackson — who slapped a gag order on Stone last week — said that the former Trump confidant and campaign manager needs to explain “why the media contact order entered in this case and/or his conditions of release should not be modified or revoked in light of the posts on his Instagram account.”

-Jackson scheduled a hearing on Thursday where she may consider revoking his bail or issuing a fine for the image, which Stone posted on Instagram on Monday.
-The image showed an image of Jackson’s face and a caption asking for donations and accusing the judge of bias.
+Jackson scheduled a hearing on Thursday where she may consider revoking his bail or issuing a fine for the image, one which Stone posted on Instagram on Monday.
+The image showed an image of Jackson’s face alongside a caption asking for donations, going on to accuse the judge of bias.

 “Through legal trickery Deep State hitman Robert Mueller has guaranteed that my upcoming show trial is before Judge Amy Berman Jackson, an Obama appointed Judge who dismissed the Benghazi charges again Hillary Clinton and incarcerated Paul Manafort prior to his conviction for any crime. #fixisin Help me fight for my life at @StoneDefenseFund.com,” Stone wrote.